 Student Engagement Awards Winners!

 In a fitting end to the day, the conference was rounded off with the second sparqs Student Engagement Awards!
 We invited students' associations and institutions within Scotland to submit nominations across a range of six categories.
 See the Awards headline to find out who the winners are, including all the shortlists - congratulations everyone!
+The individual pages for each category give more detailed information about the winning submissions and the successful Course Reps of the Year.

 Additional opportunities for delegates from outwith Scotland